Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Washington and its opponents have combined for 48.5 points -- this matchup's point total -- only twice this year.
+- Washington and its opponents have scored at least 48 points only two times this year.

-- Atlanta has combined with its opponents to score more than 48.5 points in one game this season.
+- Atlanta's games have gone over 48 points in only one opportunity this season.

-- These two squads surrender a combined 62 points per game, 13.5 more than this contest's over/under.
+- The 62 points per game these two squads have allowed to opponents this season are 14 more than the 48 total in this contest.

-- The average total in Football Team games this season is 44.2, 4.3 points fewer than Sunday's total of 48.5.
+- Football Team games have an average total of 44.2 points this season, 3.8 fewer than Sunday's over/under.

-- The 48.5-point total for this game is 0.7 points below the 49.2 points per game average total in Falcons games this season.
+- The 49.2 PPG average total in Falcons games this season is 1.2 points more than this game's over/under.

 Washington stats and trends